iqrfsdk/clibiqrf-mcu/README.md

 ## Supported platforms
 This library is supported on AVR-based Arduino compatable platforms (e.g. Arduino Uno, Leonardo, Mega, Nano).

-A library for Chipkit is [there](https://github.com/iqrfsdk/clibiqrf-chipkit).

 ## Installation
-The best way how to install this library is to [download a latest package](https://github.com/iqrfsdk/clibiqrf-arduino/releases) or use a [platformio](http://platformio.org/):
+The best way how to install this library is to [download a latest package](https://github.com/iqrfsdk/clibiqrf-uc/releases) or use a [platformio](http://platformio.org/):

 ```
 platformio lib install 318